TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 15/Job 15.28.md

 ---

-And he hath dwelt in desolate cities, In houses which no man inhabited, Which were ready to become heaps;
+He has lived in desolate cities, in houses which no one inhabited, which were ready to become heaps.